djeada/Statistics-Notes/notes/statistical_inference/hypothesis_testing.md

 The primary output of a hypothesis test is the p-value.
 This is the probability that we would see the observed data, or something more extreme, assuming the null hypothesis is true.

 ### An Overview of Hypothesis Testing Steps

+The goal is to determine wheter we have enough evidence to reject the Null hypothesis.

 1. Formulate the Null and Alternative Hypotheses: This involves defining the population parameters and stating the null and alternative hypotheses in context of the question being addressed.